About Me

 (The city of Invercargill)

-(Top 10 Holiday Park, reliable and cosy)
+(Top 10 Holiday Park, reliable and cozy)

 We located the camp site and booked a powered site for NZ$47/night then drove to town where we bought provision at the Asian Market and lamb kebab at a Turkish restaurant next door.